I’m a Colorado local with insights into the most fun and unique things to do in Boulder!

 📚 Related Reading: If you’re staying in Colorado for a while, be sure to check out our list of 33 Fun Things To Do in Colorado (written by a local!).

-Discover miles of scenic hiking and biking trails at this can’t-miss Boulder destination
+Discover miles of trails, fine dining, and a National Historic Landmark at this can’t-miss Boulder destination.

-When you’re looking for things to do in Boulder, Chautauqua Park is a great place to start!
+Chautauqua Park is a great place to start when you’re looking for things to do in Boulder, CO!
 It’s part of a landmark area that the City of Boulder set aside to be preserved more than 100 years ago.

 Now, the park is home to some of the best hikes near Boulder.
-Visitors can hike or even mountain bike on the many trails that wind through the park.
+Visitors can hike or go on a bike ride on the many trails that wind through the park.
 There’s also a playground and tennis courts if those are more your type of activity.
 After you work up an appetite out on the trail, the Chautauqua Dining Hall is a delicious, special place to eat!

 Boulder Falls is just a short, easy hike from the parking area, but the falls are beautiful and even earned the area the name “Yosemite of Boulder Canyon” (which may have been stretching things just a bit!).
 The falls are pretty impressive, though, and a fun, quick trip from Boulder where you can find a picnic area and enjoy the outdoors.